metaplex-foundation/docs/docs/01-programs/02-candy-machine/00-overview.md

 ## The Lifecycle of a Candy Machine

-Much like its name suggests, you can think of a Candy Machine as a temporary structure which is first loaded by creators and then unloaded by buyers.

-Thus, the very first step is for the creator to create a new Candy Machine and configure it however they want.
+The very first step is for the creator to create a new Candy Machine and configure it however they want.

 ![Candy Machines V3 - Overview 1@2x.png](/assets/candy-machine-v3/CandyMachinesV3-Overview1.png#radius)